Rainbow-Dreamer/ascii-converter/README.md

 You can choose to output colored ASCII pictures and videos.

 (2020/12/14 Changes in the latest version: the previous function of displaying character pictures on a new screen was not felt to be very necessary, so it was removed in the current latest version)
-(2021/5/21 I have recently rewritten the whole ASCII art converter, now here is the new version, if you want to download the old version you can [click here](https://www.jianguoyun.com/p/DWBzGQIQhPG0CBidmvUD) download)
+(2021/5/21 I have recently rewritten the whole ASCII art converter, now here is the new version, if you want to download the old version you can [click here](https://www.jianguoyun.com/p/DWBzGQIQhPG0CBidmvUD) to download)
 To download the current latest version you can [click here](https://www.jianguoyun.com/p/DSYMiNgQhPG0CBiLmvUD)

 ### Main interface